Updated August 2, 2023

 - PV of Perpetuity = $200

-Therefore the amount which he expected to pay for this perpetuity would be $200
+Therefore, he expected to pay $200 for this perpetuity.

-It should be noted that in the above formula the time frame is fixed.
+Please note that the above formula fixes the time frame.

-A perpetuity series which is growing in terms of periodic payment and is considered to be indefinite which is growing at a proportionate rate.
+The perpetuity series perpetually grows in terms of periodic payment and is considered indefinite, growing proportionately.

-The perpetuity series is considered to continue for an infinite period.
-The formula can be again written and presented as the following example:
+The perpetuity series is considered to be continued for an infinite period.
+One can again write and present the formula as the following example:

-John has invested into a bond which pays him coupon payment for an infinite period of time.
+John has invested in a bond that pays him coupon payments for an infinite period of time.
 This bond pays John $200 every year.
 If we assume that the discount rate is 6%, how much John should pay for this bond?